Distribution of quantum gravity induced entanglement in many-body systems: Three-body QGEM

 To compute concurrence across a bipartition $p|qr$, where $p\neq q\neq r\in \{1, 2, 3\}$, we proceed as follows.
 First we write $|\Psi(t)\rangle_{123}$ [given by (\ref{3body_time_evolved_state})] as

 where

-The Schmidt decomposition of the state (\ref{C2C4}) has at most two terms, which is why only two of the four dimensions associated with the state space $\mathbb{C}^4$ of $qr$ are required.
+Though equation (\ref{C2C4}) is not in the Schmidt form, it can be expressed in the Schmidt form with at most two terms, which is why only two of the four dimensions associated with the state space $\mathbb{C}^4$ of $qr$ are required.
 This implies that $|\Psi(t)\rangle_{p|qr}$ can be treated as a pure state in $\mathbb{C}^2\otimes\mathbb{C}^2$, the concurrence of which is given by twice the product of the Schmidt coefficients.
 The Schmidt coefficients are calculated as

 where

 The concurrence is therefore given by

 We will now express $\vert\eta(t)\vert$ as a function of the entangling phases.
 First we expand (\ref{eta}) as